-A recent BBC article reported an 'alarming' rise in ransomware tracked, and at SWGfL we’ve noticed that a number of schools have fallen victim to attacks in recent months too.
-So what is ransomware and how can we prevent it reaping havoc?
+At SWGfL we’ve noticed that a number of schools have fallen victim to ransomware attacks.
+But what is ransomware and how can we prevent it causing havoc in schools?

 What is Ransomware?

-Ransomware is a kind of malware, or malicious software, that scrambles data on your device.
+Ransomware is a kind of malware, or malicious software, that interferes with data on your device (or your device itself).
 It holds your device or files for "ransom" and will demand that you pay money to get access to your device or files.

-There are different types of ransomware which behave in slightly different ways:
+There are different types of ransomware which behave in slightly different ways, including:

-Encrypt your files so you can't use them
+- Locking your device so you can't use it

 Types of Ransomware